BlackRock reorganizes, adds senior leadership

-NEW YORK (Reuters) - BlackRock Inc (BLK.N) on Wednesday announced that it has expanded its senior leadership team and reorganized its investment and client-facing businesses in an effort to grow its business.
+NEW YORK, Aug 1 (Reuters) - BlackRock Inc. on Wednesday announced that it has expanded its senior leadership team and reorganized its investment and client-facing businesses in an effort to grow its business.

 The New York-based investment firm has added eight executives to its global executive committee, bringing the total to 21, according to an internal memo provided by the company to Reuters.